 How long your system has been installed and the spot of the leak determine whether you should repair or replace your AC system.

 Dirty evaporator coil—Over time, the evaporator coil gets dirty and leads to issues resembling a dusty filter.
 You’ll progressively receive lower airflow until your system freezes or halts cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to take care of the issue.

 Defective blower motor or relay—A blower motor going at an inaccurate speed or not running at all can create freezing.
 It might also be intermittent, going at maximum speed and decelerating after it gets warm.
 Or a relay could cause it to run one time and not the next.
 In either case, you will need to contact Service Experts Heating & Air Conditioning to fix the problem.

-Requesting regular AC maintenance or heat pump maintenance could help you bypass this problem.
+Requesting regular AC maintenance could help you bypass this problem.
 Our techs will meticulously examine and clean your equipment, which often allows us to spot little troubles before they become huge issues.